Saturday, 28 September 2013

 I have always liked reading stories about witches, especially modern-day witches.

-I no longer read such fiction just for enjoyment and escape: I am looking for examples of and information about various types of unseen influence.
+I no longer read such fiction just for enjoyment and escape: I am looking for examples of and information about the various types of unseen influences.

 It is interesting that some of these witches were created by men, although on the basis of their first names one or two of them are often assumed to be women.